Quiz: How Respectful And Inclusive Is Your Workplace?

 9. Recognizing Good Work

-How are people's contributions and achievements acknowledged at work?
+How are contributions and achievements acknowledged?

 5. Hiring Practices